josh-collinsworth/joco-sveltekit/src/lib/content/posts/tailwind-is-smart-steering.md

 Where Tailwind ostensibly saves you from context switching, it keeps me away from the places where I do my best work.

-Where you see a tool that helps you get through a part of the job you either aren't good at or just don't enjoy, I see a missed opportunity for us to collaborate and put _both_ our skillsets to optimal use.
+Where you see a tool that helps you get through a part of the job you either aren't best at or just don't enjoy, I see a missed opportunity for us to collaborate and put _both_ our skillsets to optimal use.
 (I also see a cheapening of what I do; _your_ code is considered important; _mine_ is just something to be plowed through and done well enough to move on.)

-Where you see a solved problem, I see tech debt that simply hasn't come due yet; where you saw how easily and quickly they could write something the _first_ time, I know from painful experience how difficult it will make future refactors and rewrites.
+Where you see a solved problem, I see tech debt that simply hasn't come due yet; where you saw how easily and quickly you could write something the _first_ time, I know from painful experience how difficult it will make future refactors and rewrites.

 Where you see a tool that finally makes you free, I see a lock-in mechanism that will be incredibly harrowing to undo.